People's Republic of Korea: Deployment

 The PRK has great significance in that it is the first Korean political organization to implement local autonomy, in the form of the people's committees.
 By the end of August, more than 140 committees were established nationwide in response to the support of the people.
+Later it was nominally nominate Syngman Rhee as PRK's leader, Kim Ku and Kim Kyu-sik were also invited to join the cabinet, but all of them refused.

 The organizational work of the National Preparatory Committee was also carried out in North Korea.
 The leader in the North Korean region was Cho Man-sik, a native of Pyongyang, who 'took a non-violent yet uncompromising route' during the Japanese colonial period.
 Under different regional conditions in the south and north of the Korean Peninsula, Lyuh Woon-hyung and Cho Man-sik simultaneously launched the founding project.

 The organization had different names and differences in composition, depending on whether it was led by communists or nationalists.
 It also provided a foundation for the construction of a new nation as a 'people's self-governing organization', created by both nationalists and socialists who had been engaged in the independence movement during the Japanese colonial period.